-D. Verification
+E. Verification

 In conjunction with the application process, the Agent shall require whatever documentation is needed to verify information the applicant has provided.
-The applicant (and other family members as the Agent designates) may be required to execute a release and consent form(s) authorizing any person, firm, or association, including any federal, state or local agency to furnish or release to the Agent such information as the Agent determines to be necessary.
+The applicant (and other family members as the Agent designates) will be required to execute a release and consent form(s) authorizing any person, firm, or association, including any federal, state or local agency to furnish or release to the Agent such information as the Agent determines to be necessary.

 Verification of eligibility, suitability and preferences, along with any other information, is to be accomplished by thorough evaluation from information submitted by the applicant or received from third parties, including:

-- 1. Verification of age of family members when the sole factor determining eligibility is age, or to support exemptions claimed for minors; - 2.
+- 1. Verification of age of family members when the sole factor determining eligibility is age, or to support exemptions claimed for minors: - 2.
 Pregnancy when it is the sole basis for determining eligibility; - 3.
-Full-time student status; - 4.
-Social Security numbers for all members of the household six (6) years of age and older if they have been issued a number.
+Full-time student status: - 4.
+Social Security numbers for all members of the household.
 Verification of Social Security numbers will be done through a Social Security Card issued by the Social Security Administration.
-If a family member cannot produce a Social Security Card, only the documents listed below showing his or her Social Security number may be used for verification:
+If a family member cannot produce a Social Security Card, they will be provided 90 days in which to do so.
+Only the documents listed below showing his or her Social Security number may be used for verification:

-A driver's license, identification card issued by a Federal, State or local agency, identification card issued by a medical insurance company or provider (including Medicare and Medicaid), earnings statements or payroll stubs, bank statements, IRS Form 1099, benefit award letters from government agencies, retirement benefit letter, Life insurance policies, and verification of benefits or Social Security Number from Social Security Administration;
+A driver's license, identification card issued by a Federal, State or local agency, identification card issued by a medical insurance company or provider (including Medicare and Medicaid), earnings statements or payroll stubs, bank statements, IRS Form 1099, benefit award letters from government agencies, retirement benefit letter, Life insurance policies, and verification of benefits or Social Security Number from Social Security Administration.
+Once Social Security numbers are received, they will be verified as valid;

 - 5. Disability, handicap, veteran, or serviceman status when they are a factor in determining eligibility.
 For persons who claim disability but are not recipients of benefits under Section 223 of the Social Security Act or Section 102(b)5 of the Developmental Disabilities Services and Facilities Construction Amendment of 1970, a doctor's certification as to the degree and possible length of such disability shall be required.
-The receipt of veteran's benefits for disability, either service incurred or otherwise, does not automatically establish eligibility for disability; - 6.
-Eligible immigration status;
+The receipt of veteran's benefits for disability, either service incurred or otherwise, does not automatically establish eligibility for disability; and - 6.
+Eligible immigration status.